a-und-b/ab-motime/README.md

 - `npm run client`: Start only the frontend development server
 - `npm run build`: Build the frontend for production

+## Features

+- View Timing entries
+- Select Moco projects and tasks for each entry
+- Transfer time entries from Timing to Moco
+- Basic error handling and logging

 ## TODO

-- Implementation of a database for persistent data storage
-- Improvement of user authentication and management
-- Automatic mapping of projects and tasks between Timing and Moco
+- Implement automatic project and task mapping
-- Implementation of error handling and user notifications
+- Improve error handling and user feedback
+- Implement unit and integration tests
+- Implement persistent storage for transferred entries
+- Add filtering and sorting options for time entries
-- Performance optimization for larger datasets
+- Optimize performance for larger datasets
+- Add more detailed reporting and analytics features
-- Implementation of unit and integration tests
+- Add user authentication and authorization

 ## License